- Work-to-Cert Certification

 1. Remain active in the field

-The applicant must verify that they are active in the fiber optic/cabling profession, a requirement for renewing your certification to demonstrate that you are keeping your skills current.
+The applicant must verify that they are active in the fiber optic / cabling profession by working in the field at least 90 days in the prior year, to demonstrate that you are keeping your skills current.

 2. Continuing education requirement

 As part of the renewal process, the applicant must verify that they have reviewed the requirements for Continuing Education to demonstrate continued competence in the fiber optic field.
+If major updates occur in the certification program, courses covering the updates may be required for renewal.
 Note: At the current time, this requirement is voluntary.
 At your next renewal in 3 years, the requirement will be mandatory.